6 Best Campgrounds in Sequoia National Park

 A river runs alongside the campground.
 Sites are heavily shaded and generally small but well-spaced.
 Most are best suited to tents or small RVs.
 Facilities include flush toilets and showers, as well as picnic tables, food storage lockers, and fire pits at each site.

 Across the road is the Stoney Creek Day Use Area and Upper Stony Creek Campground, an 18-site campground with large, open campsites.
 The sites here are actually nicer than the main campground, but facilities are limited to pit toilets.
-Reservations are accepted on a rolling date basis six months out.
+As these are Forest Service campgrounds, reservations for both campgrounds are accepted on a rolling date basis six months out.

 Buckeye Flat is located in the south section of Sequoia National Park, near Hospital Rock, and at least a 30-minute drive from the major attractions in the park, like Moro Rock or General Sherman Tree.